juniorsundarCasual/TGT/vault/volume-5.chapter-372.md

 Marie hummed in thought before saying, "I can already guess where you're going with this.
 So I'd like to caution you against narrowing your understanding of reality.
 I want you to look up the allegory of the cave when you're free, and it should clarify what I mean.
 In fact, let me ask you this: if you're planning to see using echolocation, what will you do if you're faced with opponents who can travel faster than the speed of sound?"

 Marie let out an amused chuckle upon seeing the speechless expressions on the duo's face.
-"That's something for you lot to think about in the meantime."
+"That's something for you to think about in the meantime."

 ____